 Gens also supports running Mega-CD and 32X games if provided with the respective BIOS files, which are not provided with the emulator.
 In addition, Game Genie codes allowing games to run with cheats are supported.

 Another feature is support for the Kaillera Client, which allows games on the Gens emulator (as well as other emulators) to be played over a LAN or the Internet.
 However, on Gens at least, this is not as smooth a process as one would hope; a common problem is that on either PC, the other player appears to be a few seconds behind (lag); this may result in them appearing to attack non-existent enemies for example.

 Gens can also record what buttons are pressed and slow the gameplay down so it is used in making of tool-assisted speedruns.

-Gens v2.14 was the first emulator ever that featured save state support for SEGA CD.
+Gens v2.14 was the first emulator ever that featured save state support for Mega-CD.

-There are a number of unofficial versions, including:
+There is a number of unofficial versions, including:

 Current version: 2.14 Souvenir (Win32)